nlpodyssey/verbaflow/README.md

 Welcome to VerbaFlow, a neural architecture written in Go designed specifically for language modeling tasks.
 Built on the robust RWKV RNN, this model is optimized for efficient performance on standard CPUs, enabling smooth running of relatively large language models even on consumer hardware.

-With the ability to utilize pretrained models on the [Pile](https://arxiv.org/abs/2101.00027) dataset, VerbaFlow performs comparably to GPT-like Transformer models in predicting the next token, as well as in other tasks such as sentiment analysis, question answering, and general conversation.
+With the ability to utilize pretrained models on the [Pile](https://arxiv.org/abs/2101.00027) dataset, VerbaFlow performs comparably to GPT-like Transformer models in predicting the next token, as well as in other tasks such as text summarization, text classification, question answering, and general conversation.

-This package is a Go port of the original Python [RWKV-LN](https://github.com/BlinkDL/RWKV-LM) by PENG Bo ([BlinkDL](https://github.com/BlinkDL) on GitHub).

 # Installation